-The IMI Advisory Council comprises several of the world's most prominent proponents of ADR and negotiation.
-The Advisory Council has a review, advisory and enabling function to help guide IMI's mission.
+The IMI Advisory Council comprises several of the world’s most prominent proponents of ADR and negotiation.
+The Advisory Council has a review, advisory and enabling function to help guide the IMI mission.

 The Rt Hon Lord Woolf is Chairman of the Advisory Council.
 Lord Woolf was called to the Bar in 1955 and in 1974 was appointed first Treasury Counsel (Common Law).
 He was appointed to the Queen’s Bench Division of the High Court of Justice in 1979, became Lord Justice of Appeal in 1986 and a Lord of Appeal in Ordinary in 1992.
 From 1996 until 2000 he was Master of the Rolls and from 2000 to 2005 he served as Lord Chief Justice of England and Wales.
 He was named in The Times Law 100 2009 listing the most influential lawyers in Britain.

 Sheikha Haya Rashed Al-Khalifa

 Sheikha Haya Rashed Al-Khalifa is Chair of the Board of Trustees of the Bahrain Chamber for Dispute Resolution, an independent institution established to provide a world-class international ADR Centre of excellence to international and local commercial and governmental users contracting in the Gulf and beyond.

 Professor Tommy Koh

 Professor Tommy Koh is currently the Ambassador-At-Large at the Ministry of Foreign Affairs; Director, Institute of Policy Studies and Chairman of the National Heritage Board.